 Copyright 2009 - 2017 by Mario Vaden

-This is Del Norte Titan redwood.
+This is Del Norte Titan coast redwood.
 My first visit was a rainy day back in 2008.
 The location is Jedediah Smith Redwoods State Park.
-Presently in 2014, the visitor centers are unlikely to give directions, so no need asking them.
+Presently in 2014, the visitor centers may or may not tell you how to get here.
+But I provided some directions at my Grove of Titans page following the 2017 news stories.
 A distant view of the very top is visible from Howland Hill Rd., but the large lower trunk is obscured.

 306 ft. tall . . . .
 23.7 ft. dbh diameter (2009)

 Del Norte Titan will appear as a single trunk with no significant basal stems.
 It's orgin is triple trunks which fused together and became so large that for all practical purposes, you can call it a "redwood" singular.
 The two largest stems were toward the north, and the smaller third stem was on the southeast side or what some visitors call the back side.
 Continue reading after image ...